HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: pfq - differential reduction of hypergeometric function .

 \subsection{Exceptional values of parameters}

-When some of the upper parameters of the initial hypergeometric function are integer, then the higher power of the differential operator can be excluded with the help of Eq.~(\ref{relation}).
-In this case, the input of {\bf ToGroebnerBasis}[\dots] does not change, and the output of {\bf ToGroebnerBasis}[\dots] has the following structure (case when only one upper parameter is integer):
+When some of the upper parameters of the initial hypergeometric function are integer, then the higher powers of the differential operator can be excluded with the help of Eq.~(\ref{relation}).
+In this case, the input of {\bf ToGroebnerBasis}[\dots] does not change, and the output of {\bf ToGroebnerBasis}[\dots] has the following structure (in the case when only one upper parameter is integer):